-Barony titles are reserved for only a few of our clients.
-It is estimated that only 300 feudal baronies ever existed in England, but it will only be possible for a few of these to made available through ourselves.
+Barony titles are reserved for a fortunate few clients.
+It is estimated that just 300 feudal baronies ever existed in England, but it will only be possible for a few of these to made available through ourselves.

 Once barony titles are sold it will be highly unlikely that they will ever be available again.